biologist79/ESPuino/README.md

 I recommend Microsoft's [Visual Studio Code](https://code.visualstudio.com/) alongside with [Platformio Plugin](https://platformio.org/install/ide?install=vscode.)
 Since my project on Github contains [platformio.ini](platformio.ini), libraries used should be fetched automatically.
 Please note: if you use another ESP32-develboard (Lolin32 e.g.) you might have to change "env:" in platformio.ini to the corresponding value.
 Documentation can be found [here](https://docs.platformio.org/en/latest/projectconf.html).
 After that it might be necessary to adjust the names of the GPIO-pins in the upper #define-section of my code.

 ## Wiring
-A lot of wiring is needed to get it working.
-After my first experients I soldered the stuff to avoid wild-west-cabling.
-Feel free to design your own PCBs.
+A lot of wiring is necessary to get Tonuino working.
+After my first experients I soldered the stuff in order to avoid wild-west-cabling.
+Feel free to design your own PCB(s).

 | ESP32 (GPIO)  | Hardware              | Pin    | Comment                                                      |
 | ------------- | --------------------- | ------ | ------------------------------------------------------------ |